Collette Wolfe

-Collette Wolfe (born April 4, 1980) is an American actress.
-She is best known for her roles in films such as Observe and Report (2009), Hot Tub Time Machine (2010), Young Adult (2011), and Interstellar (2014).
+Collette Wolfe is an American actress known for her roles in films including Observe and Report (2009), Hot Tub Time Machine (2010), and Young Adult (2011).

 Early life

 Wolfe was raised in Virginia, where she was the King George Fall Festival Pageant Queen of 1997.
 She graduated from King George High School and later attended Virginia Tech.

 Career

 Wolfe made her film debut in The Foot Fist Way (2006).
 She later starred as Nell in Observe and Report (2009).
 In September 2009, she was cast as Jill in the short-lived NBC sitcom 100 Questions, succeeding Joy Suprano, who played the role in the pilot episode.
 She had a recurring role in the ABC series Cougar Town.
 In 2011, she signed up for the NBC pilot Lovelives, but the series was not picked up.
 She co-starred in the never-aired 2013 mid-season replacement (four episodes filmed) Next Caller.
 In June 2015, she was cast in the recurring role of improv teacher Dorothy Durwood in the FXX sitcom You're the Worst.
 In 2016, she was cast in a recurring role on TNT's Good Behavior.